va-big-data-genomics/general-practices/jupyter-on-gcp.md

 * Make sure final product is clean of junk code.
   * Are lines of commented out code needed?
   * Is every step necessary?
+* When generating dataframes/tables, display a small section of the output so users can see what the data looks like.

 ## When running a notebook
 * Make sure that all dependencies are installed.
-* Before running any command on cloud services.
+* Before running any command on cloud services:
   * Make sure you have proper dependencies installed.
   * Check object sizes.
 Running very large objects can be expensive.
   * Double check memory usage of software being run.
 Memory intensive programs can be expensive to run.